GoogleChrome/web.dev/src/site/content/en/blog/optimize-ttfb/index.md

 ### Stream markup to the browser

-Browsers are optimized to deliver markup efficiently through streaming, meaning that markup is handled in chunks as it arrives from the server.
-This is crucial where large markup payloads are concerned, as it means the browser can parse that large chunk of markup incrementally, as opposed to waiting for the entire response to arrive before parsing can begin.
+Browsers are optimized to process markup efficiently when it is streamed, meaning that markup is handled in chunks as it arrives from the server.
+This is crucial where large markup payloads are concerned, as it means the browser can parse that the chunks of markup incrementally, as opposed to waiting for the entire response to arrive before parsing can begin.

 Though browsers are great at streaming markup, it's crucial to do all that you can to keep that stream flowing so those initial bits of markup are on their way as soon as possible.
 If the back end is holding things up, that's a problem.
 Because back end stacks are numerous, it would be beyond the scope of this guide to cover every single stack and the issues that could arise in each specific one.